 Buda Castle Funicular

-The Funicular is a short railway car that is a fun and easy way to get to the migrate to the top of Buda Castle, especially if walking up a giant hill isn’t you’re forte.
+The Buda Castle Funicular is a short railway car that is a fun and easy way to get to the migrate to the top of Buda Castle, especially if walking up a giant hill isn’t you’re forte.
 We opted out of the Funicular and chose to save the cash and tackle it on foot.
+Cost for a return ticket is 1800HUF ($6.85USD), but you can always take the funicular up the hill and walk back down.

 For a true historial experience in Budapest, head over the Jewish District.
 The narrow streets are full of charm with lots of shops and restaurants.